KyleRego/KyleRego.github.io/README.md

+# kylerego.github.io

-Here are the markdown files of my Jekyll blog posts and notes.
+This repository contains the source Markdown files of my Jekyll blog posts, notes, and linklogs that can be seen at [kylerego.github.io](https://kylerego.github.io).

-The theme is in a separate repository: [KyleRego/swiss](https://github.com/KyleRego/swiss).
+The Jekyll theme is in a separate repository: [KyleRego/swiss](https://github.com/KyleRego/swiss).